-2.3.
-Information on similar products
+2.3 Information on similar products

 If there is a similar product to the product submitted for registration, provide information on the product submitted for registration while comparing with the similar product.
-For how to compare similar products, refer to "Points to consider for preparation of data and documents to be attached to the marketing approval application form of medical devices" (PFSB/MDRMPED Notification No. 0120-9, dated January 20, 2015), etc.
+For how to compare similar products, refer to "Points to consider for preparation of data and documents to be attached to the marketing approval application form of medical devices" (PFSB/MDRMPED Notification No. 0120-9, dated January 20, 2015 by the Counsellor of Minister's Secretariat, Ministry of Health, Labour and Welfare (the Director of the Medical Device and Regenerative Medicine Evaluation Division)), etc.